 That’s less than $200 per month, which barely covers the electric bill for most offices.
 Plus, you could even manage with just the free basic versions of these and other similar tools.

 So Much Opportunity

-It’s easy to see that working with remote workers presents many new opportunities.
-In general, there are far more rewards to using remote workers for your startup than there are for putting together a group of workers in a local office.
+It’s easy to see that working with remote freelancers presents many new opportunities.
+In general, there are far more rewards to using remote freelancers for your startup than there are for putting together a group of people in a local office.

 If you’re on the fence about whether to start hiring remote freelancers, hopefully, this will help you come to a decision!
 Then when you’re ready to get started, you can sign up with FreeeUp and submit a worker request.